Netball: World Cup winning Silver Fern Ameliaranne Ekenasio - We play for pride not money

 Hours after the Silver Ferns lifted the Netball World Cup in Liverpool on Monday morning (NZT) it was revealed that there was no prize money up for grabs from event organisers.

-A further slap in the face came overnight when the South African team, which finished fourth, were given a R1.2m (NZ$130k) bonus a by a sponsor to share among the 12-player squad.
+A further slap in the face came overnight when the South African netball team, which finished fourth, were given a R1.2m (NZ$130,000) bonus from a sponsor to share among the 12-player squad.

-But arriving at Auckland Airport this morning, Ekenasio said although a bonus would be nice, it was part of the reality of being a Silver Fern.
+But arriving at Auckland Airport this morning, Ekenasio said while a bonus would be nice, it was part of the reality of being a Silver Fern.

+"The biggest thing is you can't compare the cricketers to us," she said.

 "No one here plays for the money, no one ever has.
 How cool would it be to get a payout, but unfortunately that's not the case."